jupytercon/tutorial2020/Tutorial_Speakers_Guide.md

 A good tutorial will provide several opportunities for learners to self-assess, and we ask instructors to build these into their tutorial.
 We request that you share the assessments with us privately (i.e., they should not be included in the public repository).

 You can craft simple multiple-choice questions to supplement video or written content.
-In this case, if  you provide them to us in this markdown format, so we can embed them in the course:
+In this case, please provide them to us in this markdown format, so we can embed them in the course:

 ```
 >>Statement of the question <<